dotnet/vscode-csharp/README.md

 Don't install this extension unless you want to try an early version.

 This is a preview of C# support in Visual Studio code.
-It is designed to work well with upcoming [.NET Core 1.0]([link](http://dotnet.github.io/).
+It is designed to work well with the upcoming [.NET Core 1.0](http://dotnet.github.io/).
 These new projects are based on project.json and the [.NET CLI](https://dotnet.github.io/getting-started/).

-For msbuild based projects, or ASP.NET Core 5.0 RC1 you still want to use the [omnisharp extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.omnisharp) instead.

 ### Debugging
 This version supports basic debugging capabilities.